omise/omise-ruby/README.md

 With this set you'll be able to retrieve tokens or create new ones.

-However we recommend using [Omise.js](https://gitub.com/omise/omise.js) to create tokens.
+However we recommend using [Omise.js](https://github.com/omise/omise.js) to [collect cards](https://www.omise.co/collecting-card-information).
 When creating a token server side you'll need card data transiting to and from your server and this requires that your organization be PCI compliant.